 He is married to Catherine and outside work he tries to keep fit by playing football, digging his veg patch and running around after his two boys, Josh and Fred!

-Gethin joined the George in August 2007 and is a Clinical Director for the Farm Vets.
+Gethin joined The George Farm Vets in August 2007 and became a Director of The George Veterinary Group in 2019.
 He has a keen interest in herd health issues, particularly mastitis control and prevention.
 He is trained in the use of the DairyCo mastitis plan and has a proven track record in reducing clinical mastitis on farms.
 Gethin's other areas of interest include infectious disease screening and eradication, which makes use of our regular bulk milk screening programmes which we introduced in 2008.
 Gethin also runs the practices' Beef and Sheep discussion groups.

 Ed is also a keen fell runner and cyclist, racing all over the country whenever he can.

 Bea joined the practice in 2010 from Liverpool University and became a director in 2022.
 She enjoys all aspects of cattle veterinary work, particularly the work on her regular farms.
 Bea is keen to drive client education and engagement, and runs many of our client talks and meetings.
 Bea runs our beef herd discussion group and has greatly enjoyed helping suckler herds improve health and fertility over the years.
 On the dairy side she is particularly interested in lameness control and relishes the opportunity to tackle chronically lame cows.

 Outside of clinical work Bea is heavily involved in the day to day running and management of the farm team, mentoring many of the younger vets.